 They focus on producing Roero Arneis ( from Vezza d’Alba & Canale), Langhe Favorita (Vezza d’Alba & Canale), Nebbiolo d’Alba (Vezza d’Alba), Roero DOCG (Monteu Roero & Vezza d’Alba).
 In vintage 2018 they will be producing a single vineyard Roero Arneis from the Sru vineyard close to Canale.

 Daniela & Luigi adhere to ‘The Green Experience’ (thegreenexperience.it) that promotes green, eco-friendly, sustainable viticulture (promotes biodiversity, respect for the soils, no chemical weeding, conservation of birds & insects, traceability)

-In 2020, Daniela & Gigi will be joined by ‘Oliver’, an English Red Setter!
+And in 2019 Daniela & Gigi were joined by ‘Oliver’, an English Setter!

 Langhe Favorita, Vezza d’Alba & Canale

 Roero Arneis vigna Sru, Canale